On the Inequalities of Projected Volumes and the Constructible Region: Counterexample Construction for NC BT Inequalities

 \section{Counterexample Construction for NC$\setminus$BT Inequalities}

-We have shown that the constructible region cannot be fully characterized by a set of linear inequalities as it is not convex.
-However, it is still interesting to see what are all correct linear inequalities.
+We have shown that the constructible region $\Con$ cannot be fully characterized by a set of linear inequalities as it is non-convex.
+However, it is still interesting to see what is the set of all correct linear inequalities (inequalities that are true for all $\pi\in \Con$).
 Equivalently, we want to figure out the set of linear inequalities that define $\Conv(\Con)$, the convex hull of $\Con$.